AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-nt-ghost_entities-03:

-3. The Link_Name aspect of an imported ghost entity is defined to be a name that cannot be resolved in the external environment.

-.. _tu-nt-ghost_entities-04:

-4. A statement or pragma is said to be a "ghost statement" if
+3. A statement or pragma is said to be a "ghost statement" if

    * it occurs within a ghost subprogram or package; or